HBURG PUBLIC ART TRAIL: UTILITY BOX EDITION LAUNCHEDJanuary 19, 2023

-To date, three phases of the project have been unveiled.
-In total, 44 utility boxes were painted by local and national artists between 2020 and 2022.
-They connect Hattiesburg’s neighborhoods, main thoroughfares, and the points of interest that make the city special.
+From 2020 through 2022, three phases of the project have been unveiled by local and national artists.
+The artwork connects Hattiesburg’s neighborhoods, main thoroughfares, and several points of interest that make the city special.

-Ricardo Moody is a local art teacher and one of 32 artists who contributed to the project.
+Ricardo Moody, a local art teacher, is one of 32 artists who contributed to Hattiesburg’s public art portfolio.
 He has numerous works featured on both the original HBURG Public Art Trail and the Utility Box Edition.

 “Public art is important for Hattiesburg because it highlights the vibrancy of our city and its people.
 The pieces featured on the new trail have the ability to activate space, creating an inviting place where new interactions take place,” Moody said.

 The HBURG Public Art Trail: Utility Box Edition has provided an opportunity for budding artists to gain valuable experience, grow their portfolio, and leave a permanent mark on Hattiesburg.
-Several college students were chosen to paint a box, and three young artists between the ages of 12 and 16 had designs selected.
+Several college students and three young artists 12-16 years of age also had designs selected.